Natural Home Remedies for Rheumatoid Arthritis

 It is suggested that RA affects about one percent of the world’s population.

 There is no recognized cure for this condition.
 Your doctor will try to reduce inflammation and pain.
+She may recommend ice packs to the affected area for 20 minutes three times a day.
 Your physician may prescribe medications such as NSAID’s, Steroids or DMARD’s.
 Surgery may be indicated at some point.

 These suggestions are for treatments that others have found helpful in relieving pain, decreasing inflammation, and restoring balance.
 The entries here are intended for your further research.